In my previous reviews, I’ve featured two Brigii products, the Y120, and the M2 mini cordless vacuums.

 LED Digital Display

-Unlike the older Brigii variants that didn’t have any visual percentage indicator of the battery status, the H5 incorporates an LED digital display.
+Unlike the older Brigii variants with no visual percentage indicator of the battery status, the H5 incorporates an LED digital display.

 Its black background and white text provide clear legibility so that consumers can see the battery percentage regardless of the lighting conditions.